imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/1_preprocessing.md

 ### Pressure Field

-The kinematic pressure field as a unit of $$\text{meter}^2 \times \text{second}^{-2}$$ an uniform internal field of 0.
+The kinematic pressure field has a unit of $$\text{meter}^2 \times \text{second}^{-2}$$ with a uniform internal field of 0.
 Since this is a pressure-velocity configuration, the pressure at the inlet is defined as zero-gradient boundary condition called `zeroGradient` and the static kinematic pressure at the outlet is specified uniformly as zero using a `fixedValue` boundary condition.
 On wall patches, pressure is always set to `zeroGradient` and front and back of the computational domain are `empty` consistent with the velocity boundary.

 {: .note }
 > OpenFOAM often uses a relative kinematic pressure of zero as initial value and at the outlet boundary as the absolute value of pressure is not of relevance for incompressible simulations.